moveit/moveit_tutorials/doc/joystick_control_teleoperation/joystick_control_teleoperation_tutorial.rst

 Run
 ---

-Startup regular MoveIt! planning node with Rviz (for example demo.launch)
+Startup regular MoveIt! planning node with RViz (for example demo.launch)

 Make sure you have the dependencies installed: ::

     sudo apt-get install ros-kinetic-joy

-In the Motion Planning plugin of Rviz, enable "Allow External Comm." checkbox in the "Planning" tab.
+In the Motion Planning plugin of RViz, enable "Allow External Comm." checkbox in the "Planning" tab.
 Enable the 'Query Goal State' robot display in the MoveIt!
-Motion Planning Plugins's 'Planning Request' section.
+Motion Planning Plugins' 'Planning Request' section.

 Now launch the joystick control launch file specific to your robot.
 If you are missing this file, first re-run the MoveIt!
 Setup Assistant using the latest version of the Setup Assistant: ::